Series of unforeseen experiences within a long weekend filled with great people and locations.

-hand.. "sure thing..
-I mean.. si" I nodded as I had to agree that his plan how to start a day was pretty good.
-We stopped for a coffee and a croissant in a nice local place and continued later.
-In the park, as people were just starting with acroyoga workshops, I said many grazie as begun my walk towards the tube.
-At the station I realized that I'm a few minutes ahead of the schedule so I went one forward, to be able to see the San Siro stadium, a football temple built in 1926 with capacity exceeding 80,000 people.
-What a structure!
+I told them many grazie for their friendliness and begun my walk towards the tube.
+There, I realized that I'm actually a few minutes ahead of schedule, so I went to see the San Siro stadium, a football temple built in 1926, with a capacity exceeding 80,000 people.
+What an amazing structure!

 In a bit, I entered the tube, and soon I met my new friends and boarded a train to Monza.

-The city welcomed us with a nice weather, people and buildings.
+The city welcomed us with lovely weather, people, and buildings.

 ..But there were no balloons in the air.
-In the park where the event should be, we found out that it's cancelled due the high winds.
+In the park where the event should be, we found out that it's cancelled due to the high winds.

 Oh well.
 We enjoyed the day regardless.